stenslae/PulsarSideChannel/pulsar_report.md

 	- **Simple EM Analysis** (SEMA) uses one time-domain trace to directly gain knowledge about the device.
 SEMA can only work when an attacker has prior knowledge about the device.
 Oftentimes, startup patterns on a device include information about device secret keys.
 	- **Differential EM Analysis** (DEMA) extracts non-visible information from the device, which is especially useful for unknown devices.
 This involves using a self-referencing approach where an analyzed signal is compared with the signal at a different time or location on the device.
 DEMA exposes how signals propagate and the internal strcutural details of a device, which can assist in reverse engineering devices.

 - **EM SCA Countermeasures** include IC shielding, reducing circuit coupling, and adding noise such as dummy computations to hide real data.

-### Project Goals

-- **Pulsar signals** are periodic electromagnetic pulses from rotating neutron stars.
-This behavior displays patterns in high noise environments, and can be an effective model in understanding simple EM side-channel techniques.
-- The primary [objectives](#takeaways) of this project are as follows:
-	1. What techniques can detect data leakage in signals?
-	2. How does scrambling level and the SNR affect pulsar data leakage?
-	3. Can an attacker determine the seed used to obfuscate the signal?

 ---